cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 #### Decommissioned Nodes

-<span class="version-tag">New in v1.1:</span> Nodes that have been decommissioned for permanent removal from the cluster are listed in the **Decommissioned Nodes** table.
+Nodes that have been decommissioned for permanent removal from the cluster are listed in the **Decommissioned Nodes** table.

 When you decommission a node, CockroachDB lets the node finish in-flight requests, rejects any new requests, and transfers all range replicas and range leases off the node so that it can be safely shut down.
 See [Remove Nodes](remove-nodes.html) for more information.

 ### Node Map (Enterprise)

-<span class="version-tag">New in v2.0:</span> The **Node Map** is an [enterprise-only](enterprise-licensing.html) feature that gives you a visual representation of the geographical configuration of your cluster.
+The **Node Map** is an [enterprise-only](enterprise-licensing.html) feature that gives you a visual representation of the geographical configuration of your cluster.

 <img src="{{ 'images/v2.1/admin-ui-node-map.png' | relative_url }}" alt="CockroachDB Admin UI Summary Panel" style="border:1px solid #eee;max-width:90%" />